 |16:45||Alice Keppel Fillies’ Conditions St.||Class 2 / 5f|

 Day 3 – Thursday

-Ladies day!
+Ladies Day!
 The style council are in town on the Thursday as Ladies don their best dress and the blokes stick on their best suit.
-Whilst not one a race you target for betting, the day has become synonymous with The Magnolia Cup, a race that includes 12 novice female jockeys riding for charity at one of the biggest race meetings in the world.
+Whilst not one a race you target for betting, the day has become synonymous with The Magnolia Cup, a race that includes twelve novice female jockeys riding for charity at one of the biggest race meetings in the world.

 The pick of the races on day three however is the Nassau Stakes, one of just three Group 1 races throughout the week.
 The race comes with a huge prize pool of £600,000, with the winner picking up a cheque in excess of £340,000.

 |13:50||Coral Kincsem Handicap||Class 2 / 1m 2f|

 |16:10||Jaeger-LeCoultre Nursery Handicap||Class 2 / 7f|

 |17:20||EBF Maiden Fillies’ Stakes||Class 2 / 7f|

 The King George Stakes is the pick of the bunch on Friday.
 Another short and sharp race measuring at just five furlongs, horses often pick up speeds of over 40mph as they come past the grandstand in what has to be one of the more exhilarating races of the day.